FabienTregan/TheOldManGlitch/readme.md

 ## 03 129 X SPECIALs

-> Once we have reached some random data like we did, we can hope to corrupt more things.
-As an example here, it might have been the case that, when trying to decompress the picture of the glitched Pokémon, the code writes interesting values at interesting places.
-Unfortunately this is not the case.
+> Once we have reached some random data like we did, we look for funny side effects.
+Decompressing what the code thinks is the data for the picture of the glitched Pokémon leads not only to a weird picture, but also to overwritting part of the SRAM - messing up with the Hall Of Fame.
+But there is something more interesting, which is more fun because it leads to more escalation.
 >
 > In Pokémon we have the Pokédex, which is a list of all the Pokémons types we encountered or captured.